Shields10/page-visit-counter/README.md

-#A small Java Program that answers the following interview question: Create a small web application which can count page visit, don't included current one.
+#Creatiing a small Java Program that answers the following interview question:
+Create a small web application which can count page visit, don't included current one.